parkermac/LO/traps_notes/README.md

 Csv files with river directions and grid indices for the sources will be generated and saved in LO_data/grid/[gridname]

-To look at where the TRAPS get mapped, run with run with ```-test True``` on your local machine.
+To look at where the TRAPS get mapped, run with ```-test True``` on your local machine.
 This option will create an interactive figure that you can zoom into.
-And example screenshot is shown below.
+An example screenshot is shown below.

 ![traps-placements](https://github.com/ajleeson/LO_user/assets/15829099/9cb89ea3-1372-48e6-bddc-e0a979385b8e)